rjalic/tips-and-snips/postgresql/in-vs-equals-with-enums.md

-# Postgresql
+# In vs Equals for enums

-### In vs Equals for enums
+**Disclaimer: When talking about enums in this post I'm not refering to Postgresql enumerated types but enums on the application level which are stored as integers in the database.**

-When querying a large table with an enum in the where clause it can be faster to use the `in` operator than the `=` operator.
-While the planning time of the `=` operator is much faster than the `in` operator, the actual execution time is much slower.
+When querying a large table with an enum in the where clause it can be faster to use the `IN` operator than the `=` operator.
+While the planning time of the `=` operator is much faster than the `IN` operator, the actual execution time is much slower.

 Pseudo explain analyse for the `=` operator: